nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 ### Prediction-specific rules
 * The user can submit up to 25 proposed future trajectories, called `modes`, for each agent along with a probability the agent follows that proposal.
 Our metrics (explained below) will measure how well this proposed set of trajectories matches the ground truth.
 * Unlike previous challenges, the user will not submit their submissions to the eval server.
 Instead, we will run the user's model on the test set for them.
-To make this possible, the user should modify the `do_inference_for_submission` function in the [inference script](https://github.com/nutonomy/nuscenes-devkit/blob/nuscenes-predict-challenge/python-sdk/nuscenes/eval/predict/do_inference.py) so that their model is used.
+This is because we do not want to interfere with the [nuScenes detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) by exposing the test set annotations.
+In order for us to run their model, the user should modify the `do_inference_for_submission` function in the [inference script](https://github.com/nutonomy/nuscenes-devkit/blob/nuscenes-predict-challenge/python-sdk/nuscenes/eval/predict/do_inference.py) so that their model is used.
 * Up to two seconds of past history can be used to predict the future trajectory for each agent.
 * Every submission to the challenge must be accompanied by a technical report describing the method in sufficient detail to allow for independent verification.